FarinazCodes/FarinazCodes/README.md

 ## Hi 👋!
-My name is ... and I'm a Developer & Product Designer from ...
+My name is Farinaz and I'm a Developer & Product Designer from Toronto!

 ---